lunes, 12 de noviembre de 2001

 by an old gardener

-to his fate.
+abandoned to its fate.

-To a cloud that passed
+To a passing cloud

-the rose begged like this:
+the rose begged:

-that my petals plucks,
+that strips my petals,

 (Pintura del artista español Vicente Romero Redondo)